 For the majority of my career, that was exactly how it went.
 I enjoyed my work, and had amazing co-workers who were very passionate about their field.
 I didn’t even feel as if I was living any kind of a lie at that point, I simply was doing what I wanted to do and from what I could tell, it was working.
 I received promotions, more responsibilities and was praised often for my work.
 I didn’t know it, but my ego was taking over and I had very little humility left.
 Entitlement was the bane of my existence but I wasn’t able to recognize that.
 Sure, I resented having to go to the clinic, but I was also able to use the way I wanted to, which, to me, was priceless.

-I made rules for myself at work just as I had done for college, but I began to notice I would keep crossing the lines in the sand I had drawn.
+I made rules for myself at work just as I had done for college when I was hiding an addiction.
+But I began to notice I would keep crossing the lines in the sand I had drawn.
 I never wanted to use on a workday.
 That changed to using only after work.
 Then using only before or after work.
 Only use during lunch, but go home.
 Use in my car, but drive somewhere else.
 Use in the parking lot, even if it wasn’t lunch.
 Use in the bathroom, whenever I need to.
 By the time I was fired from this job, I was quite literally peeking over the top of my cubicle to see if anyone was around before I put a needle in my arm.

 Toward my last year, the progression had really caught up with me.
 I wanted to get high every day and the cost of methadone made it impossible to do both.
 So I quit methadone.
 I had been wearing long shirts every day, my personal hygiene was terrible and quite honestly, I didn’t care if anyone found out any longer.
 I felt as if my job needed me, and there would be nothing they could do about it even if they found out.
 I was living in a fantasy world and everyone knew it but me.
 I was arrested twice; the second time I did not show up for work the next day, which concerned two of my good friends, Stacy and Christina (pictured above).
 I attribute my ability to stay sober today largely to the fact that these two people cared enough about me to do something, long after I had stopped caring about myself.